CxELabs/M365HOL/notes.md

 1. [] Right-click on **WindowsDefenderATPLocalOnboardingScript** and click **Run as Administrator**.
 1. [] Press **(Y)** to confirm onboarding.

-Add scripts instructions for

- ScannerInstall
- AuthToken
- ConfigureRepo
- StartDiscovery
- StartEnforce
- ExchangeMFRs x2

-Replace scripts on VMs

- EnableMailboxAudit
- ConfigRepo

-    Update in MCAS instructions

-	Delegate access
-	Consider moving the section unless necessary to ensure US Employees group imported Open a new private tab and connect to the [Cloud App Security portal] https://portal.cloudappsecurity.com with mcasAdminUS an should be
-	Close Edge and open a new InPrivate window and connect to ```https://portal.cloudappsecurity.com``` with mcasAdminUS@@lab.cloudcredential(134).TenantName an

 Username	admin@LODSB593384.onmicrosoft.com
 Password	L1za*9$s&Ddh